 Pacifiers used to be recommended to help with reflux symptoms.
 Research has not supported this (Source).

 WHAT THE AMERICAN ACADEMY OF PEDIATRICS SAY ABOUT PACIFIERS

 The current recommendation from the American Academy of Pediatrics states, “For breastfed infants, pacifier introduction should be delayed until breastfeeding is firmly established,” (Source).

 Once breastfeeding is established, the AAP advises that a pacifier be offered at all times of sleep.
 That includes daytime naps and nighttime sleep.

-TYPES OF PACIFIERS
+DIFFERENT TYPES OF PACIFIERS

-There are several different shapes of pacifiers.
+There are several different shapes for pacifiers.

 BEST PACIFIER FOR BREASTFED BABIES

 I have been unable to find any research that has looked at the effect of different pacifier shapes on breastfeeding.